hustxiaoc/module-unique/README.md

 });
 ```

-memory saved  about 30% above in my own project!
+memory saved  about 30% above in my own project, think about how much it will save you~

 #### before using module-unique